yonikashi/blindspot/README.md

 ```

 ### To be done
-- Support deployment on cloud environment (not tested).
+- Support deployment on cloud environment with ingress endpoint (not tested).
-- Create helm release process and seperate to different repo,
+- Create helm release process and seperate to different repo.
 - Create CI process for artifacts so not to build it localy and change pull policy from `Never` to `IfNotPresent`.
 - Add prometheus exporter to resty microservice to fetch response time of requests.
 - Enrich parameters passed to terraform and to helm chart to make it more flexible (change namespace deployment / replicas etc...).